Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 (NB) You can install docker desktop which come with all the tools bundled in (including the docker server) or just the docker CLI (via homebrew, for communication with docker on a remote server)

-# WORKING WITH DOCKER CONTAINERS
+# Working with Docker containers
 - Check docker version: $ docker version
 - View command options: $ docker info
 - Old command structure: docker <command> <option>